Let’s first understand :

 - Cysteine stimulates collagen and Glutathione production

-- Proline is involved in repairing tissues
+- Proline has an important role in repairing tissues

 - Tyrosine alleviates hypertension, depression and chronic pain and most importantly, it also regulates the thyroid hormone function.